 According to FIH rules, the maximum stick weight for field hockey is 737 g.

 For sticks of equal weight, the way the weight is distributed across the stick is what makes the difference.
 The balance is the stick's centre of gravity as measured from the tip of the head.
 A balance closer to the handle will feel light.
 This makes handling easier.
 A balance closer to the head (called head heavy) will feel like there's more weight in the hands.
 This increases the stick's power.

 If you need manoeuvrability, choose a lightweight stick with a higher balance.
 If you're looking for power, choose a heavy stick with a lower balance.

 Stick sizes are given in inches.
 1" = 2.54 cm.
+Kid sizes generally start at 24" and go up to 35".
 For children, place the stick vertically with the head on the ground in front of the child (have them stand up straight).
 Choose a stick with a handle that comes up to the child's navel.
 For adults, the standard size is 36.5".

 According to FIH rules, a field hockey stick may not be longer than 41" (105 cm).

 The right stick is one with the right size, composition (an internal structure), bow, weight and balance for you.